-Article 111 (Force majeure, except quarantine pursuant to COVID-19)
+Article 111 (Force majeure,)

 § 1.
 The student strictly adheres to the set timetable and place of the examination.

 In the case of force majeure, the student may ask to reschedule the exam, on condition that they provide the necessary evidence.
 The student must inform the faculty secretariat in writing via email of any case of force majeure, as well as any request to reschedule the exam as a result of this, on the day of the exam at the latest.
 The student must fill in the form provided correctly and completely.
 The faculties shall announce where the form can be found in their faculty education and examination regulations.